PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images: Experiments

 \subsection{Comparison with the State-of-the-art}

-\textbf{Reconstruction of Synthetic Images.} We implement three SOTA methods, PIFu~\cite{saito2019pifu}, PIFuHD~\cite{saito2020pifuhd}, and PaMIR~\cite{zheng2021pamir}, for comparison with the proposed SelfPIFu.
+\textbf{Reconstruction of Synthetic Images.} We implement five SOTA methods, PIFu~\cite{saito2019pifu}, PIFuHD~\cite{saito2020pifuhd}, PaMIR~\cite{zheng2021pamir}, ICON~\cite{xiu2022icon}, ECON~\cite{xiu2023econ}, for comparison with the proposed SelfPIFu.
 On the RenderPeople dataset, the evaluation results on three metrics are presented in Table~\ref{tab:syn}.
-As seen, our SelfPIFu outperforms all listed methods consistently on all three metrics, achieving a new SOTA performance on RenderPeople with an average of 0.7934cm for Chamfer distance, 0.8979cm for P2S distance, and 93.5\% for IoU.
-It surpasses PIFuHD by around 0.4cm, 0.54cm, and 18\% on the Chamfer distance, P2S distance, and IoU, respectively.
+As seen, our SelfPIFu outperforms all listed methods consistently on all three metrics, achieving a new SOTA performance on RenderPeople with an average of 0.7934cm for Chamfer distance, 1.5377cm for P2S distance, and 89.03\% for IoU.
+It surpasses PIFuHD by around 0.4cm, 0.54cm, and 20.08\% on the Chamfer distance, P2S distance, and IoU, respectively.

 In addition to objective comparisons, we also made visual comparisons in Fig.~\ref{fig:compare_syn}.
 In frontal view, the differences between the results of the different methods are small, which seems to be different from the results of the objective comparison.
 However, their differences are very obvious from the side-view.
-The results of PIFu, PIFuHD and PaMIR show significant offset, like head, hand and foot due to depth ambiguity, which is effectively addressed by our SelfPIFu since it uses depth map as input and, more importantly, is trained on more diverse in-the-wild images enabled by the proposed depth-guided self-supervised learning.
+The results of PaMIR, ICON and ECON show significant offset, like head, hand and foot due to depth ambiguity, which is effectively addressed by our SelfPIFu since it uses depth map as input and, more importantly, is trained on more diverse in-the-wild images enabled by the proposed depth-guided self-supervised learning.

 \textbf{Reconstruction of Real Images.} To compare with SOTA methods on the human reconstruction of real images, we provide qualitative results and also conduct user studies for human evaluation.